All Episodes

 He promotes attachment parenting.

-Attachment parenting, a child rearing philosophy, in which parents are encouraged to be more emotionally available to their kids.
+Attachment parenting, a child-rearing philosophy in which parents are encouraged to be more emotionally available to their kids.

 Attachment parenting advocates breastfeeding.

-Her uh her son's four.
+Her son's four.

 Is that a long time?